 Key Ingredients:

-Italian Seasoning: This blend of basil, oregano, thyme and rosemary brings an aromatic, herbaceous note.
+Italian Seasoning: This combination of basil, oregano, thyme and rosemary gives an aromatic, herbaceous note.

-Adobo Seasoning: It adds the subtle, smoky, and slightly sour flavor.
+Adobo seasoning: The subtle, smoky, and slightly sour seasoning it adds.
 If you don’t have adobo seasoning; make a blend of garlic powder, oregano, and a pinch of cumin.

 Cheese: Both mozzarella and cheddar are used to impart creaminess and a touch of sharpness.
 Adapt to your taste or what you have on hand.